 Having finalized my visual system, I used it to create 4 different spreads containing the text from the interviews and stories I had gathered for this project.
 This GIF file contains the various different layouts I experimented with.

-The final designs for the Table of Contents and Cover are pictured below.
+The final designs for the Platform publication are pictured below.